ivStudio55/vecherinkach-frontend/README.md

 1. Connect your GitHub repository to Vercel.
 2. Vercel will automatically detect Next.js and deploy using the configuration in `vercel.json`.
-3. Ensure environment variables are set in Vercel dashboard if needed (e.g., Supabase keys).
+3. Set the following environment variables in Vercel dashboard:
+   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key
+4. Deploy!

 ## Local Development